henrikje/laebel/README.md

 The following labels are supported:

-- `net.henko.laebel.title`: A human-readable title of the volume.
+- `net.henko.laebel.title`: A human-readable title of the volume/network.
-- `net.henko.laebel.description`: A longer description of the volume.
+- `net.henko.laebel.description`: A longer description of the volume/network.
+- `net.henko.laebel.hidden`: If set to `true`, the label/network will not be included in the generated documentation.

 ### Project metadata through environment variables